Recap

 #Texas Longhorns #Texas A&M #Rivalry #Arch Manning #SEC

-In the first meeting between these historic rivals since 2011, the Texas Longhorns walked into Kyle Field and emerged with a 27-17 victory over the #3 Texas A&M Aggies, reasserting their dominance in the state of Texas and keeping their College Playoff hopes alive.
+In the second meeting between these historic rivals since the rivalry was renewed in 2024, the Texas Longhorns defended their home turf at DKR-Texas Memorial Stadium and emerged with a 27-17 victory over the #3 Texas A&M Aggies, reasserting their dominance in the state of Texas and keeping their College Playoff hopes alive.

 The Atmosphere

-The atmosphere at Kyle Field was electric, with over 108,000 fans witnessing the renewal of the Lone Star Showdown.
-For the first time as SEC conference foes, the hatred and passion that defined this rivalry for a century were back on full display.
+The atmosphere at DKR-Texas Memorial Stadium was electric, with over 100,000 fans witnessing the renewal of the Lone Star Showdown in Austin.
+For the second consecutive year as SEC conference foes, the hatred and passion that defined this rivalry for a century were back on full display.

 Game Summary